cakeio-unreal/cakeio-unreal.github.io/docs/core-api/async-io.md

 	};
 	```

-    We submit a TArray of our corresponding CakeIO object to the batch processing function, followed by the action callback, and our done callback:
+    We submit a TArray of our corresponding Cake IO object to the batch processing function, followed by the action callback, and our done callback:

     ```c++ hl_lines="28-31"
 	FCakeDir DirCakeArena{